 18, at PGA National Resort & Spa in Palm Beach Gardens, Fla.

-a spot back on the Rolex Junior All-America First Team.
+Amateur, which helped him earn a spot on the Rolex Junior All-America First

 First-team Rolex Junior All-Americans